Keeping your crypto safe | Robinhood

 Common scams

 • Phishing attempts: Scammers may impersonate Robinhood through emails or text messages, attempting to steal your login information.
-Always verify the sender's information and never share your password or 2FA codes.
+Always verify the sender's information and never share your password with anyone.

 • Fake investment schemes: Be wary of unsolicited offers promising guaranteed returns on crypto investments.
 Research thoroughly before investing and trust only reputable sources.